DevExpress-Examples/correct-and-incorrect-examples-of-using-height100-in-html/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e4942/)**
 <!-- run online end -->

-DevExpress ASP.NET controls do not implement full screen feature (except for [ASPxSplitter](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxSplitter.FullscreenMode)).
-When a control’s height is set to 100%, it works incorrectly.
+DevExpress ASP.NET controls do not support the full-screen feature out of the box (except for [ASPxSplitter](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxSplitter.FullscreenMode)).
+If you set a control’s height to 100%, it will collapse instead of expanding to the page height.
 This is due to technological limitations.
 To set a relative height for an HTML element, **all** its parent HTML elements must have the `height` style initialized.
 Note that `<html>`, `<body>`, and `<form>` tags are also parent containers and their height should also be initialized (directly or in CSS rules).

 ```